May 2024 Graduates

 Who is invited to the Honors College Ceremony?

 In addition to campus guests, each graduating Honors student is allowed to invite up to five guests so that their family and friends can attend the ceremony.
-We mailed out formal invitations to your families on March 10.
+We will mail out formal invitations to your families in March.
 Guest ticketing details are below.

 How does ticketing for the Honors Ceremony work?